wix-incubator/wix-developers-example-apps/oauth-boilerplate/README4USABILITYTESTING.md

    ![wix development site](images/add-component.jpg?raw=true)

-4. Click `Dashboard Page`, It should look like:
+3. Click `Dashboard Page`, It should look like:

    ![wix development site](images/dashboard-component-types.png?raw=true)

-5. If you already started your server:
+4. If you already started your server:
   - you will see in the terminal the `app dashboard link:`
   - copy it from ther terminal and paste it into the `Page URL` field of the `Dashboard Page` component in the Developers Center
   -  click `Save`.
   It should look like this:

      ![wix development site](images/dashboard-new.jpg?raw=true)
+5. Please fill in the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) before moving on to the next step.

 ### Step 5 - Configure your app to fulfill your use case
 If you haven't already, review the expected [user flow](./USERFLOW4TESTING.md).

+Please fill in the [feedback form](https://docs.google.com/forms/d/e/1FAIpQLSc2ep6mxEMAdoTGmXxmN1I8ENGVbXlHVSMJFwXqe1JkJSHK_g/viewform?usp=sf_link) before moving on to the next step.

 ### Step 6 - Install the app and test it on the test site